HISTORY OF THE LORD'S CHURCH THAT NOW MEETS AT 10421 NE. 140TH STREET, KIRKLAND, WA.

 THE CHURCH IN THE SEATTLE AREA

 Just as Jesus foretold, He rose from the dead to build His church and nothing Satan has thrown against it in the last two millenniums could destroy it.
-Over the centuries men and women the world over have believed the gospel and been baptized into Christ so as to become a part of His indestructible church, the church of Christ.
+Over the centuries men and women the world over have believed the gospel and been baptized into Christ so as to become a part of His indestructible church, the church THAT belongs to Christ.
 This is the story of one such church in Washington State.

 There is some evidence of a congregation of Christians in the Seattle area in 1902, only 13 years after the Washington Territory became a state.
 During these early years, the preacher, Orville H. Pound, was the district manager for Western Auto Supply, an automotive parts supplier, which was the first company organized on the “franchise” business model we all know so well today.
 George Pepperdine founded this chain of stores and would, in 1937, donate much of his sizable fortune to create the University which bears his name and is now situated on the hills overlooking the Pacific Ocean in Malibu, California.
 Orville preached, his wife Mae taught children’s Bible classes, and the church in Seattle grew.